itsjunetime/smserver/README.md

 ## Features
 - Viewing all texts & iMessages from another device
-- Viewing image attachments in browser
 - HTTPS
 - Desktop Notifications upon new text arrival
 - Sending iMessages remotely, without on-device interaction
 - Sending all types of attachments from desktop
 - Authentication to protect against spying eyes
-- Ability to permanently change passwords and default values
 - Background operation of server for unlimited time, with screen on or off
+- Easy and accessible customization options
 - Ability to set custom css rules for easy web interface customization
 - Easy to use and very customizable search API
 - Sending and viewing of read receipts
 - Easy switching between Light, Dark, and Nord themes
-- Typing indicators when other party starts composing
+- Typing indicators when you or other party starts composing
+- Information on web interface about battery level and charging state

 ### Caveats
 - One must run this on a jailbroken iPhone.
 It will crash on a non-jailbroken phone.